mutewinter/cuesnap/README.md

 ## Todo

  1. Unicode Support _Fail test is already in_.
- 1. Error Message when mp3splt is missing.
+ 1. -Error Message when mp3splt is missing.
+(Thanks goni)-

 ## Contributing